By Katie Penn & Stephen Ashley

 However if you want to be more sure and confident, a band lock or Keeper is an inexpensive way to handle this.

 Can I have multiple Magic Bands?

 Yes.
-Although you can decline the free ones with hotel reservations or annual passes, there is no reason to.
 You can reuse Magic Bands that you’ve had from prior trips, and you can get new ones.
 You’re able to have multiple Magic Bands linked to your account.
 This allows you to change your band to suit your mood, or to coordinate with your outfit or the park you’re visiting.

 The batteries in the Magic Bands are supposed to last 2-3 years, but we’ve had some that have lasted even longer.

 How do I link a Magic Band to My Disney Experience account?

 To link a new magic band do the following: